-- Deepen their scientific knowledge in the discipline by taking focused and advanced courses and/or conducting cutting-edge research.
+- Deepen their scientific knowledge in the discipline by taking focused and advanced courses AND conducting cutting-edge research.

-- Obtain core knowledge in biosciences as it relates to industry, such as product design or medical diagnostic technology.
+- Obtain core knowledge in biosciences as it relates to academia, industry, hospitals, and government labs.

 Students must identify a faculty research mentor to collaborate with on their dissertation.
 This requires completion of a research project with a faculty mentor, a written dissertation that describes the research in detail, and an oral defense in front of a committee of program faculty.
 The scope of the research project is typically designed to lead to dissemination of new scientific knowledge in the form of three or more peer-reviewed journal articles.